anisaaulia7/PemesananBurger-AndroidStudio-mobile/CONTRIBUTING.md

 If this is your first time contributing, please take the following steps:
 1. Fork the PemesananBurger-AndroidStudio-mobile repository by going to the <a href="https://github.com/anisaaulia7/PemesananBurger-AndroidStudio-mobile">Main Page</a>, then selecting the fork in the upper right corner.
 2. Choose your username to fork.
-3. Clone the repository that you have forked, by typing
+3. Clone the repository that you have forked, by typing `git clone https://github.com/<username Anda>/PemesananBurger-AndroidStudio-mobile.git`
+4. Do git remote add upstream `https://github.com/anisaaulia7/PemesananBurger-AndroidStudio-mobile.git`.
+This command aims to create a remote named upstream that refers to the PemesananBurger-AndroidStudio-mobile repository, so you can pull from the PemesananBurger-AndroidStudio-mobile repository to your forked repository.